NehaTiwari2706/Cognifyz-Tech-Task-2/README.md

-# Task 1: Hello World App
+# Task 2: Button Interaction

-Objective: Build a basic Android app with a welcome message.
+Objective: Enhance the app with button interaction.

 Steps:
-1.Create a new Android project:
+1.Add a button:

-Open Android Studio and start a new project.
+In the XML layout file, add a Button element.
-Choose an empty activity template.
+Set an ID for the button for easy reference in code.

-2.Design the layout:
+2.Implement a click listener:

-Open the XML layout file
+In the Java code (MainActivity.java), get a reference to the button using its ID.
-(activity_main.xml).
+Set a click listener on the button to respond to clicks.

-Add a TextView element to display "Hello
+3.Display a simple message:

-World."
+Inside the click listener, use a Toast to display a message when the button is clicked.